AbiChi/AbiChi.github.io/README.md

-# nathanielbd.github.io
+# AbiChi.github.io
-My personal site.
-For use as a portfolio and blog.
+Abigail Chiaokhiao's personal website.
+Used a portfolio with a connected blog.